Technical-User-Git/public-assets/ora/ora-19-setup.md

 ## DEPLOY Procedure

 Open a Powershell terminal with Administrator privileges.
-From this shell open ther Task Manager:
+From this shell open the Task Manager:

 `PS C:\Windows\System32> taskmgr`